 - Stay Hydrated: Drinking plenty of water helps thin mucus, making it easier for your nose to clear naturally.

-- Use Saline Spray (if approved by your surgeon): A gentle saline spray can help keep your nasal passages moist and clear, but always check with your doctor before using it.
+- Use Saline Nasal Spray (if approved by your surgeon): A gentle antihistamine nasal spray can help keep your nasal passages moist and clear, but always check with your doctor before using it.

 - Follow Prescribed Medications: Your surgeon may recommend antihistamines, decongestants, or pain relievers to manage symptoms and promote a more comfortable recovery.